CornellDataScience/ProjectX-2021/tweet-legitimacy-classifier/README.md

 * `models/third-augmented-miscov19-covid-twitter-bert-v2`
 * `models/fourth-augmented-miscov19-covid-twitter-bert-v2`

 These models were not distributed in the GitHub repository due to their size (5 GB zipped).
-They can be downloaded at this link:
+They can be downloaded at this link: [INSERT LINK TO GOOGLE DRIVE]

 Alternatively, you can produce the same four models using the seeds commented out in the seed cell of `tweet_classifier_with_augmented_date.ipynb`.
 This would alleviate the need to download such a large file, however you may need to fix some path issues by changing the `PATH` variables in this file.
 The drawback of this method is the amount of time it may take to train 4 models.
 (About 2 hours on our hardware)